• Skip to main content

 And here’s a link to my interview as it aired on the 50th anniversary of Kristallnacht (the Night of the Broken Glass when Nazis attacked Jews and their property).
 I’m pleased we can preserve it here.

-Filed Under: Steve Vogel's Clippings
+Filed in: Steve Vogel's Clippings

 Reader Interactions